 - 1/2 cup BBQ sauce any kind will do

-- Meanwhile, mix 2-3 tablespoons of the barbecue sauce with the chicken.
+- Mix 2-3 tablespoons of the barbecue sauce with the chicken.

-- Remove from oven and top each naan flatbread with the remaining BBQ sauce, followed by the cheese, chicken, and sliced onion.
+- Place the naan on a rimmed baking sheet.
+Top each naan flatbread with the remaining BBQ sauce, followed by the cheese, chicken and BBQ sauce mixture, and sliced onion.

 - Top each pizza with one tablespoon of chopped fresh cilantro.